queryluke/masseffect-5e/static/data/rules/04-05-ability-checks.md

 the whole group succeeds.

 Otherwise, the group fails.
 Group checks don't come up very often, and they're most useful when all the characters succeed or fail as a group.
-For example, when adventurers are navigating a swamp, the GM might call for a group Wisdom (Survival) check to see if the characters can avoid the quicksand, sinkholes, and other natural hazards of the environment.
+For example, when operatives are navigating a swamp, the GM might call for a group Wisdom (Survival) check to see if the characters can avoid the quicksand, sinkholes, and other natural hazards of the environment.
 If at least half the group succeeds, the successful characters are able to guide their companions out of danger.
 Otherwise, the group stumbles into one of these hazards.